NVE/nve-git-intro/README.md

 **NOTE:** In order to use the Github website and the Github Desktop application (for personal work or for collaboration), it is good to understand those git-specific terms.
 However, both personal work (*time machine*) or collaborative work can be done entirely without using shell commands (with Github and Github desktop application only).
 In some cases, shell commands are compulsory.
 Some key commands are presented below:

-## Important workflows

-This section contains recommendations for workflows on how to use git and github at NVE.

-### Quick start guide to git/github

-On this [link](https://www.youtube.com/watch?v=Vxy5b5KpN7E) you find a short video explaining git and github.

-### Simple collaborative workflow

-On this [page](http://swcarpentry.github.io/git-novice/08-collab/) you find a short explantion of a simple collaborative workflow.

-Here is a short suggestion:

-1. Clone a repository.

-2. Ask the original owner of the repository to become a collaborator.

-3. Create your own development branch.

-4. Work on this branch.

-5. Create pull requests to combine your changes in your branch into the master branch.

 ## Creating a readme